KANISHKSHUKLA/Background_remover_api/README.md

 ## Brief
 Before going into details, lets get directly to the main thing<br>
-Our API Endpoint is live on `https://hehe-1-n40u.onrender.com/api/remove-background`
+Our API Endpoint is live on `POST https://hehe-1-n40u.onrender.com/api/remove-background`

 ---